 We have other art events beginning 26 May through to October scheduled in Norfolk historic gardens, at the Sainsbury Centre for Visual Arts, and at the Holt Festival.
 Artists can enter any or all of these to continue to push and present their plein air practice to interested art lovers with a growing interest in and respect of the plein air painting tradition.

 Eloise O’Hare is a mixed media artist using Quill and Ink and Watercolour wash.
 She is a veteran of Paint Out Norwich and Paint Out Wells-next-the-Sea since 2015 and regularly winning prizes for her humorous illustrative quirky view of life in front of her.
 A rare artist who often concentrates on the characters in her paintings where they have a real-life feel to them with a bold dash of fun and colour.
-She trained at Bradford and Ikley Art College, BA Honours Degree, Cleveland College of Art, Illustration, and Great Yarmouth art school, Art & Design and Art History.
+She trained at Bradford and Ilkley Art College, BA Honours Degree, Cleveland College of Art, Illustration, and Great Yarmouth art school, Art & Design and Art History.

 Eloise’s political cartoons have been published in VN magazine in the Netherlands and have been included in several books and online websites.
 She is a full-time professional artist having shown work in Gallery Norfolk’s Summer Show (2017) and Dandifest!

 After coming Third at Paint Out Norwich 2015 and more recently First in 2017, the artist John Wonnacott loving her winning artwork, she has become more visible and popular in galleries.
 Painting is her passion and she describes landscape painting as good for her soul.
 She paints in dip ink pen and watercolour as it gives “the feeling of movement and joy”, a style she started painting in after sitting on Cromer beach.

 Paint Out History